Skip to main content

 • Retention improves 10-20% when clients receive consistent, proactive communication instead of reactive firefighting

 Where the dollars come from: A 10% improvement in retention at a firm with 200 clients averaging $5,000/year saves $100,000 in annual revenue that would have walked out the door.
-The cost of replacing a lost client (marketing, sales time, onboarding) typically runs 5-7x higher than retaining one.
+Research by Bain & Company consistently shows acquiring a new client costs 5 to 25 times more than retaining an existing one, with professional services firms typically in the 6 to 12 times range (Harvard Business Review).

 4